nup002/Mathboard/docs/first_setup.md

-**Mathpad works straight out of the box in most cases.** But depending on your operating system and keyboard layout, there are some initial tasks that may have to be performed.
+**Mathpad works straight out of the box in many cases.** But depending on your operating system and keyboard layout, there are a few initial tasks that may have to be performed.
 Follow this short guide to get your Mathpad up and running.

 ## What is your operating system?